-Students are likely to incur other costs for books amounting to approximately £300 per year.
+Students are likely to incur other costs for books and optional field trips amounting to approximately £300 per year.

 Academic Framework and Regulations

 This course is delivered according to the Framework and Regulations for Undergraduate Awards and other academic policies and procedures of the University and published on the website.